THE FRAMEWORK

 One Framework.
 Multiple Contexts.

 The BCSHLW™ framework was developed in a clinical context but is not limited to one.
-The three postures — curiosity, humility, love well — are human capacities, not clinical constructs.
-They shape how a person moves through relationship with others, but they also shape how a person inhabits their own life — how honestly they know themselves, how lightly they hold their own story, how consistently they act from their deepest values rather than their oldest fears.
-Formation in these postures is not only relational work.
+The three postures of curiosity, humility, and love well are human capacities, not clinical constructs.
+They shape how a person moves through relationship with others.
+They also shape how a person inhabits their own life: how honestly they know themselves, how lightly they hold their own story, how consistently they act from their deepest values rather than their oldest fears.
+Formation in these postures is more than relational work.
 It is the work of becoming a more fully human person.

 For clinicians and practitioners, the framework offers a formation lens that sits alongside existing clinical modalities.
 For churches and ministry communities, it offers a theologically grounded relational formation program that holds clinical integrity without requiring a clinical setting.
 For couples and individuals, it offers a shared language for the relational work they are already doing.